mapbox/cpp/glossary.md

 Creating a custom type to enforce correct usage of a function or class.

-When we write compiled language, like C++, our main target audience is the compiler.
+When we write in a compiled language, like C++, our main target audience is the compiler.
 This is a very important concept to bear in mind.
-Second most important is fellow developer trying to understand what you have written years later and users downstream.
-If we can work well with the compiler we can serve all audiences better.
+Second most important is fellow developers trying to understand what you have written years later and users downstream.
+If we can work well with the compiler, we can serve all audiences better.

 ### deterministic